allarassemjonathan/Fatigue_Detection_algorithm/README.md

 <img src="https://github.com/allarassemjonathan/Fatigue_Detection_algorithm/blob/main/pic.PNG" width=400 height=300>

-## Learning the parameters of the mixture of Gaussian
+## Personalization or Learning the parameters of the mixture of Gaussian

 We use the Expectation Maximization to learn the parameters.<br>
 1 - Randomly initialize the parameters of the two models (&mu; and &sigma;) as well as &pi; the parameter of the latent variable.
 Randomly initialize the 2xn vector  &gamma; that will hold the conditional probabilities for the individual datapoints given the value of the latent Z.<br>